Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Introduction

 \begin{itemize}[leftmargin=*] \item \textbf{Precise, single-step, training-free, and unsupervised editing.} LOCO enables precise \emph{localized} editing (\Cref{fig:precise}) in a single timestep without any training.
-Further, it requires no text supervision based on CLIP \cite{clip}, thus integrating no intrinsic biases or flaws from CLIP \cite{tong2024eyes}.
+Further, it requires no text supervision based on CLIP~\autocite{clip}, thus integrating no intrinsic biases or flaws from CLIP~\autocite{tong2024eyes}.
 LOCO is applicable to various diffusion models and datasets (\Cref{fig:diffdata}). \item \textbf{Linear, transferable, and composable editing directions.} The identified editing direction is linear, meaning that changes along this direction produce proportional changes in a semantic feature in the image space (\Cref{fig:linear}).
 These editing directions are homogeneous and can be transferred across various images and noise levels (\Cref{fig:homogeneous}).
 Moreover, combining disentangled editing directions leads to simultaneous semantic changes in the respective region, while maintaining consistency in other areas (\Cref{fig:composable}). \item \textbf{An intuitive and theoretically grounded approach.} Unlike previous works, by leveraging the local linearity of the PMP and the low-rankness of its Jacobian, our method is highly interpretable.
 The identified properties are well supported by both our empirical observation (\Cref{fig:low_rank_linear}) and theoretical justifications in \Cref{sec:verification}. \end{itemize}

-Moreover, LOCO Edit is generalizable to T-LOCO Edit for T2I diffusion models including DeepFloyd IF \cite{DeepFloydIF}, Stable Diffusion \cite{stablediffusion}, and Latent Consistency Models \cite{LCM}, with or without text supervision (\Cref{fig:t2i}).
+Moreover, LOCO Edit is generalizable to T-LOCO Edit for T2I diffusion models including DeepFloyd IF~\autocite{DeepFloydIF}, Stable Diffusion~\autocite{stablediffusion}, and Latent Consistency Models~\autocite{LCM}, with or without text supervision (\Cref{fig:t2i}).
 A more detailed discussion on the relationship with prior arts can be found in \Cref{app:related-works}.